Exclusive: U.S. to charge Iran in cyber attacks against banks, New York dam - sources

 Some experts have said the United States is less well-equipped to respond to a major infrastructure attack because systems are more connected and reliant on the Internet.

-The United States and Israel covertly sabotaged Iran’s nuclear program in 2009 and 2010 with the now-famous Stuxnet computer virus, which destroyed Iranian centrifuges that were enriching uranium.
+The United States and Israel covertly sabotaged Iran’s nuclear programme in 2009 and 2010 with the now-famous Stuxnet computer virus, which destroyed Iranian centrifuges that were enriching uranium.

-(Reporting by Dustin Volz in Washington, Nate Raymond in New York and Jim Finkle in Boston; additional reporting by Mark Hosenball in Washington and Jim Finkle in Boston; Editing by Kevin Drawbaugh and Jonathan Oatis)
+(Additional reporting by Mark Hosenball in Washington and Jim Finkle in Boston)